 Other parties who raised objections to an application, provided support for an application, or otherwise engaged during the course of the application process for applications in the two categories above.

 Please share any positive or negative experiences, including lessons learned and areas for improvement in subsequent procedures.
+Please see deliberations section f.1.2.5 on pages 37-42 for context on this question.

-e2: In your view, how should the term “geographic name” be defined for the purposes of the New gTLD Program?
+e2: The definition of the term “geographic name” could impact development of policy and implementation guidance, as well as program implementation details, such as guidance for the Geographic Names Panel in the New gTLD application process.
+In your view, how should the term “geographic name” be defined for the purposes of the New gTLD Program?
 Should there be any special requirements or implications for a term that is considered a “geographic name”?
 Why or why not?
+Please see deliberations section f.1.2.4 on pages 34 - 36 for context on this question.

+e3: The Work Track has discussed different types of mechanisms that can be used to protect geographic names in the New gTLD Program.
+These mechanisms fall broadly into two categories, noting that the categories are not mutually exclusive and measures from both categories can be used in combination:

+Preventative: Measures in this category include reserving certain strings to make them unavailable for delegation or requiring letters of support/non-objection from relevant governments or public authorities, either in all cases or dependent on intended usage of the TLD.

+Curative: Measures in this category include objection mechanisms, contractual provisions incorporated into the registry agreement, enforcement of those provisions, and post-delegation dispute resolution mechanisms.

+In your view, what is the right balance or combination of preventative and curative rights mechanisms in relation to protection of geographic names in the New gTLD Program?
+Please see deliberations section f.1.2.2 on pages 28-29 for context on this question.

-e3: Work Track members have considered a series of principles that may be used to guide the development of future policy on geographic names.
+e4: Work Track members have considered a series of principles that may be used to guide the development of future policy on geographic names.
 The principles were discussed in the context of city names and terms not included in the 2012 Application Guidebook, but they may be applicable more broadly.
 Proposed principles include: